The Role of ContextPosted: April 9, 2007 at 11:09 pm in management, people

 P.S.
 I felt compelled to post just because I love observing cross-connections like these.
 How many other people would see a connection between the Joshua Bell story and a project management issue?

-: When I first read the story, I thought I would probably have just walked on by like the rest of the commuters, but when I watched the embedded videos, I realized that I wouldn’t have.
+just another violinist: When I first read the story, I thought I would probably have just walked on by like the rest of the commuters, but when I watched the embedded videos, I realized that I wouldn’t have.
 He’s _good_.
 I mean, like, wow.
 I played the violin for over ten years as a kid, and I could only dream of playing even one of the lines in the Chaconne as well as he was playing both simultaneously.

 Interestingly, many of the people who stopped to listen to Bell turned out to be classically trained musicians, including several violinists.
 Perhaps it takes a certain level of skill to appreciate the difference between good and great, because only somebody who has attempted something knows the difficulty involved.
 I often feel that way in other areas where I don’t have the same sort of experience, such as art or jazz.